Zilliqa/Zilliqa/README.md

 * More operating system support
 * And much more...

-## Minimum system requirements
+## Minimum System Requirements

-To run Zilliqa, we recommend the minimum system requirements specified in our [Mining](https://github.com/Zilliqa/Zilliqa/wiki/Mining#hardware-requirement) page.
+To run Zilliqa, we recommend the minimum system requirements specified in our [Mining](https://dev.zilliqa.com/docs/miners/mining-zilclient#hardware-requirements) page.

 ## Build Dependencies

-The current supported version is **Ubuntu 16.04**.
+The officially supported operating system is **Ubuntu 16.04**, until Zilliqa version [6.4.2](https://github.com/Zilliqa/Zilliqa/releases/tag/v6.4.2).

+Effective Zilliqa version [7.0.0](https://github.com/Zilliqa/Zilliqa/releases/tag/v7.0.0), the officially supported operating system is **Ubuntu 18.04**.
+Although Zilliqa continues to be backward compatible with Ubuntu 16.04, we recommend users to upgrade to Ubuntu 18.04 moving forward.

 Run the following to install the build dependencies: